ANTZ314/OpenCV/CV_Projects.md

 #### Image Comparison:
 * Compare two images of the same dimensions and output a third image as a result
+* Mark in video when something has been moved in 'X' amount of time

 #### Object Detection/Recognition:
 * Deep Larning sample training, or with CV directly